Dorito Popcorn – Gluten free & Vegan

 Recipe Notes and Substitutions for Dorito Popcorn

-If you love popcorn as much as we do, you'll love my other recipes:
+If you love popcorn as much as we do, you'll love trying out these other recipes.

-- The BEST Popcorn Seasoning (everyone asks for the recipe for this one).
+- Homemade Popcorn Seasoning – everyone asks for this recipe

 “Dorito” Popcorn – dairy free, gluten free, vegan